ambroseled/UCFK4-Pong/README.md

 - The active player will be indicated by the blue led

 ## Game Difficulty
-- The game difficulty relates to the ball speed
+- The game has 3 different difficulty levels
-    * Easy - 90
+    * Easy - 1
-    * Medium - 75
+    * Medium - 2
-    * Hard - 55
+    * Hard - 3

 ## Winning / Losing the Game
 - When the game is over the winner's boad will display `You Won!! :)` as well